If you use assistive technology (such as a screen reader) and need a

 version of this document in a more accessible format, please email email@example.com.

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 The document on this page is a sample of a deputy order from the Court of Protection and is for reference only.

-Deputy orders are legal instruments giving one or more people (the ‘deputy’ or ‘deputies’) authority to make decisions for another person who lacks mental capacity.
-Mental capacity means the ability to make certain decisions for yourself.
+Deputy orders are legal instruments giving one or more people (the ‘deputy’ or ‘deputies’) authority to make decisions for another person who lacks ‘mental capacity’.

 The same person can act as deputy for both kinds of decisions but, in that case, they will have two separate orders.